East Bay Chapter of the California Association of Marriage and Family Therapists Bylaws

 5. Nontransferability of Membership.
 No chapter member may transfer his/her membership or any right arising therefrom.
 All rights of membership cease upon the member's death.

 1. Grounds for Termination.
 Membership in the corporation shall terminate upon the occurrence of any of the following events or conditions: Resignation.
 A member may resign from membership at any time by submitting his or her resignation in writing to the president or secretary of the corporation, or to any other officer or employee designated by the board to receive such requests.
 The effective date of the resignation shall be when the chapter receives the letter of resignation or at such later time as is indicated in the letter.

 Loss of Eligibility.
-Any member, regardless of category or classification, who is no longer eligible for such membership due to a loss in the qualifications entitling such person to hold such membership, including an intern member who has been licensed for ninety (90) days and has not transferred his/her membership to clinical membership, may be dropped from membership, provided a notice is mailed to such member at his/her address of record with the chapter at least thirty (30) days prior to termination of membership.
+Any member, regardless of category or classification, who is no longer eligible for such membership due to a loss in the qualifications entitling such person to hold such membership, including an Associate member who has been licensed for ninety (90) days and has not transferred his/her membership to clinical membership, may be dropped from membership, provided a notice is mailed to such member at his/her address of record with the chapter at least thirty (30) days prior to termination of membership.

 Nonpayment of Dues.
 Upon failure to renew his or her membership by paying dues on or before their due date, such termination to be effective thirty (30) days after the due date.
 A member may avoid such termination by paying the amount of delinquent dues within thirty (30) days following the due date.